+'''

 Local> SET PRIVILEGED

 Password> system (not echoed)

 Local>> DEFINE IP IPADDRESS 192.0.1.228

+'''

-- 3. Reboot the SCS for the IP address to take effect. - 4.
-If the SCS encounters an Ethernet network problem while booting, it sends an alert message to port and waits ten seconds to detect serial port activity before attempting to finish booting.
-If you press Enter when the alert message displays, the Boot> prompt displays.
+3. Reboot the SCS for the IP address to take effect.

+4. If the SCS encounters an Ethernet network problem while booting, it sends an alert message to port and waits ten seconds to detect serial port activity before attempting to finish booting.
+If you press Enter when the error message is displayed, you will access the Boot> prompt.